auzhangLABS/c4_deployment3/README.md

 To view the System Design Diagram, click [here!](https://github.com/auzhangLABS/c4_deployment3/blob/main/diagram.png)

 ## Issues/ Troubleshooting:
-The main issue I was facing was with the pip package command.
+The main issue I encountered was with the pip package command.
 When I signed into Jenkins user and tried to run the pip command it would give me an error.
-I diagnose this problem by noticing that python and python3 are 2 very different versions.
+I diagnose this problem by noticing that python and python3 are two different versions.
 Once, I was able to figure that out I ran `sudo apt install python3-pip` instead of `sudo apt install python-pip`

 ## Optimization:
-I would optimize this deployment by creating a bash script that will install Jenkins into my instance to automate that process.
+I would consider creating an ash script that automates the installation of Jenkins on your instance for optimization